 Julia McAleavey, advertising graduate

-Meet #Rowan2024: Music Industry Major Ryan Whitworth
+Meet #Rowan2024: Music Industry Major Ryan W

-Today, we speak to incoming Freshman Ryan Whitworth, a Music Industry major from Clifton, NJ (Passaic County).
+Today, we speak to incoming Freshman Ryan W, a Music Industry major from Clifton, NJ (Passaic County).
 He will be an on-campus resident and is looking forward to starting his college experience at Rowan University and spending time on campus.

 What is something you’re looking forward to at Rowan?